-Applications.
-Wireless Communications, Statistical Physics.

-Prerequisites.
+- Equilibrium Measure.
+The Hermite, Laguerre and Jacobi orthogonal polynomials.
+Interpretation of the limiting distribution as the equilibrium measure of (univariate) orthogonal polynomials.
+Applications to physics. - Fredholm Determinants.
+Tracy-Widom Distribution.
+Eigenvalue spacings and the Riemann Hypothesis. - Jack Polynomials.
+Multivariate orthogonal polynomials.
+Combinatorial aspects.
+Connections to random matrices. - Applications.
+Wireless Communications, Statistical Physics. - Prerequisites.
 We assume that the reader has had an undergraduate course in Linear Algebra (18.06) or its equivalent and some exposure to probability (6.041 or 6.042 are more than sufficient).
-Knowledge of combinatorial theory is a bonus.

-Requirements.
-Problem sets, mid-term project and final project.
+Knowledge of combinatorial theory is a bonus. - Requirements.
+Problem sets, mid-term project and final project. - Homework.

-- Homework.
 Homework assignments will be handed out bi-weekly.
 They will mainly consist of MATLAB based explorations of the material covered in class.
 You will not be needed to turn them in although being able to do them will greatly help your understanding of the material. - Mid-Term Project.
-You will be asked to read a paper on a topic of interest to you that involves random matrix theory and present it via some mixture of the following perspectives: - Write a description of greater clarity han the original publication, or - Devise an improved solution to the problem under consideration, and write up your improvement (with appropriate discussion of the original solution). - Implement the result in MATLAB in order to study its performance in practice when the random matrices are finite.
+You will be asked to read a paper on a topic of interest to you that involves random matrix theory and present it via some mixture of the following perspectives: - Write a description of greater clarity than the original publication, or - Devise an improved solution to the problem under consideration, and write up your improvement (with appropriate discussion of the original solution). - Implement the result in MATLAB in order to study its performance in practice when the random matrices are finite.
 Considerations include choice of random matrix result, design of good tests, interpretation of results, and design and analysis of heuristics for improving performance in practice. - Semester project.
 The semester project can be an extension of the mid-term project if it sustains your interest.
-Otherwise, you will be asked to come up with some insights into a random matrix problem that is of interest to you.

-Ideally, the topic you choose will be motivated by a computational problem you need to solve in your research.
-If the project is large, it may be tackled by a group.

-Otherwise, feel free to ask us for suggestions and ideas.
-Our goal is that you are able to get your hands wet trying to solve a problem while using computational and analytical tools that you've learned about.

-In the past, a student's whole PhD thesis came out of such an exploration.
-While that might be the exception and not the norm we hope we can instil a sense of adventure in you to tackle an interesting random matrix problem and to, hopefully, get some useful results out of it.

-In this spirit, and since this is an advanced graduate class on a very active research area, the grading will be based on your participation in the class.
+Otherwise, you will be asked to come up with some insights into a random matrix problem that is of interest to you. - Ideally, the topic you choose will be motivated by a computational problem you need to solve in your research.
+If the project is large, it may be tackled by a group. - Otherwise, feel free to ask us for suggestions and ideas.
+Our goal is that you are able to get your hands wet trying to solve a problem while using computational and analytical tools that you've learned about. - In the past, a student's whole PhD thesis came out of such an exploration.
+While that might be the exception and rather than the norm we hope we can instil a sense of adventure in you to tackle an interesting random matrix problem and to, hopefully, help you get some useful results out of it. - Grading.
+In this spirit, and since this is an advanced graduate class on a very active research area, the grading will be based on your participation in the class. - Textbooks.

-We encourage you to interact with the teaching staff.
-We are all very enthusiastic about random matrices and will be happy to discuss anything of interest to you (though we can only guarantee the veracity of our remark if it involves random matrices).

-Textbooks.
 There are no textbooks covering a majority portion of the material we will be studying in this course.
 We will be giving out course readers during the semester to help you study the material before the lectures.
-There will be reserved papers handed out in class and posted on the website.
+There will be research papers handed out in class and posted on the server. - Guest Speakers.

-Guest Speakers.

 We will have guest speakers that will help give us their own perspective on their research involving random matrices.
 While these speakers will appear as part of the Applied Math Colloquium series, attendance is strongly encouraged.
-The confirmed dates for two of the speakers are:

-- Dr. Anna Scaglione.
-Monday, October 25, 2004, 4:15 pm in 2-105 - Dr. Roland Speicher.
-Monday, November 18, 2004, 4:15 pm in 2-105
+The confirmed dates for two of the speakers are: - Dr. Anna Scaglione.
+Monday, October 25, 2004, 4:15 pm - Dr. Roland Speicher.
+Monday, November 18, 2004, 4:15 pm